KhronosGroup/SPIRV-Tools/readme.md

 ### Assembler and disassembler

 * Based on SPIR-V 0.99 Revision 32
-  * Assembler supports core instructions and enumerants from Rev 32.
+  * Supports core instructions and enumerants from Rev 32.
   * Capability dependencies may be incomplete or incorrect.
-* Assembler supports all core instructions, for 32-bit code.
+* Supports all core instructions, for 32-bit code.
   * Handling of non-32-bit literal numbers has been recently clarified.
     Those changes have not been applied.
 * All GLSL std450 extended instructions are supported.